MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/create-custom-table-auxiliary.md

 https://management.azure.com/subscriptions/{subscription_id}/resourceGroups/{resource_group}/providers/Microsoft.OperationalInsights/workspaces/{workspace_name}/tables/{table name_CL}?api-version=2023-01-01-preview
 ```

+> [!IMPORTANT]
+> Only version `2023-01-01-preview` of the API lets you set the Auxiliary table plan.

 Provide this payload - update the table name and adjust the columns based on your table schema:

 ```json